arogozhnikov/arogozhnikov.github.io/_posts/2023-12-30-fastest-autograd.markdown

 ### Let's autograd in jax

 Jax is the new cool kid... well, not that new anymore.
 But in some aspects it is very interesting.
+Jax's focus on JIT-compiling static graphs is very suitable for the problem at hand.

 Implementation for benchmark is similar to pytorch:
 ```python
 import jax